Rinsightproject/RINSIGHT/README.md

 # RINSIGHT

 ## Introduction
-RINSIGHT is a prototype tool to analyzing how Rust’s language features used in real-world Rust projects.
+RINSIGHT is a prototype tool to analyze how Rust’s language features used in real-world Rust projects.
-In our expriment, it was used on 36 open source Rust projects, from 8 domains, with a total 5,108,432 lines of Rust source code.
+In our expriment, it has been used on 36 open source Rust projects, from 8 domains, with a total 5,108,432 lines of Rust source code.

 ## Dependencies